 The YMCA of the USA has rolled out a new curriculum and guidelines for preschool and youth swim lessons and our staff are excited to share this new program with you!
 With a focus on water safety and self-survival skills starting with the youngest child in our parent-child program, the new swim lesson curriculum begins with basic swimming readiness skills and, as results are achieved, progresses to stroke introduction, refinement and technique.

 We offer 4 sessions of classes per year; Winter, Spring, Summer and Fall, plus special mini-sessions.
 Please click button below for current program guide, which includes program times, prices, and schedules.
-If space is available, you can register anytime during the session.
-Online registration will close at the beginning of each session, but please speak with a staff member at Welcome Center of call 908-782-1030 to find out about class availability.
+Online registration will close at the beginning of each session, but please speak with a staff member at Welcome Center or call 908-782-1030 to find out about class availability.

 Swim Basics for Grade School Youth – Ages 5-12 years